Published 14 February 2018

 Where do I get a masking set file?

 Masking set files are generated using the Data Masker for SQL Server.
 They specify how to go about masking a database - what tables and columns to change, what data to use as replacement, and so on.
-See the Data Masker for SQL Server documentation for more information.
+See the Data Masker for SQL Server documentation, or access the training resources below, for more information.

 You'll need to install Data Masker somewhere you can access, and use it to create your masking set file based on the database you're going to make masked images of.